Beliavsky/Fortran-tools-on-GitHub/README.md

 [i-CodeCNES](https://github.com/cnescatlab/i-CodeCNES): static code analysis tool to help developers write code compliant with CNES coding rules for Fortran 77, Fortran 90 and Shell, from cnescatlab

-### Text Editors and Integrated Development Environments
+### Text Editors, Plugins, and Integrated Development Environments
 [fossil](https://github.com/nrwade0/Fossil): Fortran IDE designed in Python by someone eager to learn Fortran but in an easy and accessible way, by nrwade0

 [vimf90](https://github.com/rudrab/vimf90): Fortran ide for vim